-Bogolo Joy Kenewedo is a Motswana economist, project manager and politician who served as the Minister of Investment, Trade and Industry in Botswana.
+Bogolo Joy Kenewendo is a Motswana economist, project manager and politician who served as the Minister of Investment, Trade and Industry in Botswana.
 She also served on the United Nations High-Level panel on Digital Co-operation co-chaired by Melinda Gates and Jack Ma.
-She is the Managing Director of Kenewedo Advisory.
+She is the Managing Director of Kenewendo Advisory.

-In 2016, Ian Khama, the former president of Botswana nominated Kenewedo to the Parliament of Botswana and she was elected as a presidential nominee to Parliament.
+In 2016, Ian Khama, the former president of Botswana nominated Kenewendo to the Parliament of Botswana and she was elected as a presidential nominee to Parliament.
 On 4 April 2018, she was appointed as the Ministter of Investment, Trade and Industry by the new president, Mokgweetsi Masisi and sworn in the same day.
-In her capacity as the Minister, Kenewedo accomplished a lot of things including
+In her capacity as the Minister, Kenewendo accomplished a lot of things including

 - Reducing the cost and time to start a business in Botswana from 49 days to 7 days

 - Introducing the Digital Economy Strategy and the development of ecommerce ecosystem